The world of business has so many confusing terms, particularly when it comes to the area of branding.

 What is Brand Equity?

-In simple terms, brand equity refers to how people, especially customers, perceive your brand.
-It’s a customer experience determined by intangible attributes such as:
+Brand equity refers to how people perceive your brand.
+It’s a customer experience determined by things like:

 - Brand visibility